imNandini19/TurboTiger-Typing-/README.md

-# TurboTiger Typing
+# TurboTiger Typing🐅

-**TurboTiger Typing** is an engaging web-based application designed to help users enhance their typing speed and accuracy through interactive exercises and real-time feedback.
+**TurboTiger Typing🐅** is an engaging web-based application designed to help users enhance their typing speed and accuracy through interactive exercises and real-time feedback.

 ## Features